es-ude/BallChallenge/README.md

 ### Get Data
 Download the data from [sciebo](https://udue.de/FEgzS)

-Copy/Move the Data to the .data folder
+Copy/Move the Data to the ./data folder

 On Linux and Mac-OS you can use something like ... (**YOU NEED TO ADAPT THIS**)
 ```bash